-Envirolink projects encompassing DNA detection of fish species, satellitebased sensing of coastal water quality, technology for determining flows in lowland streams, capture of satellite-based imagery, and aerial-based quantification of cyanobacteria are progressing.
-There is on-going engagement with MBIE's National Science Challenges, to pursue projects of benefit to the Taranaki region- specifically the 'Resilience Challenge' (eg Mt Taranaki volcanic effects on agriculture, petroleum/petrochemical industry, lifelines resilience, effective civil defence amongst iwi), 'Bioheritage', 'Sustainable Seas', and 'Our Land and Water' challenges.
-Endeavour Funding for a 5-year study 'Transitioning Taranaki to a future of long-term volcanic activity' has been approved, focussing on governance, economic, and social challenges.
+Envirolink projects encompassing DNA detection of fish species in freshwater, satellite-based sensing of coastal water quality, and new technology for determining flows in weedy lowland streams have been funded by MBIE and are progressing.
+The last annual round of Envirolink tools funding approvals, held in November 2018, have been given MBIE funding for comprehensive capture of satellite-based imagery and aerialbased detection and quantification of cyanobacteria.
+There is on-going engagement with MBIE's National Science Challenges, to pursue projects of benefit to the Taranaki region - specifically the 'Resilience Challenge' (e.g., Mt Taranaki volcanic effects on agriculture, petroleum/petrochemical industry, lifelines resilience, effective civil defence amongst iwi), 'Bioheritage', 'Sustainable Seas' (eg de-commissioning offshore installations; sediment movement and effects), and 'Our Land and Water' challenges.
+Key contacts with PCE, PMCSA, departmental science advisors, the Health Research Council, and MBIE have been maintained.
 The Council is participating in a national research proposal on 'regenerative agriculture'.
-MBIE have approved a seismic risk analysis of Taranaki data, utilizing hydrocarbon-related seismic survey exploration data.
-Envirolink tools proposals have been considered for recommendation to MBIE for funding in 2020.